smudge/decks/railsconf-2022/slides.md

 ![personas whiteboard](/images/personas-whiteboard.png)

 <!--
-So we sketched out something totally different on a whiteboard.

 A page where you are presented with, like, 3 different users, each with a sign in button.

 And we thought to ourselves, well what if...